mercedeswalsh/boyMeetsWorldTrivia/README.md

 **My role in app development**

-- Developer of LIRI through Coding Bootcamp at UCI
+- Developer of boyMeetsWorldTrivia through Coding Bootcamp at UCI

 ---